environmentalinformatics-marburg/gimmsGitbook/chapter05/parallel_processing.md

 #  0.122   0.105  37.298
 ```

 In the context of parallel processing, feel free to also browse the compendium of advanced applications based on GIMMS NDVI<sub>3g</sub> data herein after.
-There are some more examples included demonstrating the reasonable use of **doParallel** functionality (Analytics and Weston, 2015) along with the **gimms** package.
+There are some more examples included demonstrating the reasonable use of **doParallel** functionality (RevolutionAnalytics and Weston, 2015) along with the **gimms** package.